I am delighted and honoured to have been appointed as the new Headteacher for Austrey School.

 Deputy Head Teacher

-My name is Megan Griffiths and I have been teaching at Newton Regis CofE Primary School in KS2 since 2008.
-I spent a year teaching Year 3/4, then moved into Y5/6 for three years and until most recently, a mixed Y4/5/6 class.
-For the past year I have been Deputy Head at Newton Regis, working alongside Mr Kilkenny; I am very excited to now be working alongside him at Austrey as well.
+My name is Meg Griffiths and I have been teaching at Newton Regis CofE Primary School in KS2 since 2008.
+I spent a year teaching Year 3/4 and then have taught Y5/6 for the last ten years.
+I have been Deputy Headteacher of both Austrey and Newton Regis for four years and I love working across the two schools.

-I am the subject leader for Mathematics and I am looking forward to helping improve this area across the school.
+I am the subject leader for Mathematics and I have a real passion for this part of the curriculum.
 In my free time (which in this job can be limited and precious!)
 I enjoy spending time with my family, friends and my dog – Blue!
-I am into my music – mainly pop – and do like to go to concerts when I get the chance!
+I am into my fitness and can be found running around Kingsbury Water Park most Saturday mornings at the parkrun.
+I also love music– mainly pop – and do like to go to concerts when I get the chance!

 I am Mrs. Wendy Harvey and I am the school secretary.
 I have worked at Austrey School for the past 18 years starting off as admin assistant.
 My three children have all attended the school.